On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Reducing to almost simple groups

 Consequently, while the centralizer for $p\geq 7$ has order $q-1$, the centralizer for $p=5$ has order $2q$ (with the $2$ being the centre of $\Sp_{56}(k)$).
 This means that there is an odd number of $\mathfrak e_7$-subalgebras of the Lie algebra, and thus the outer $2$ on top of $\PSL_3(q)$ must stabilize at least one of them.
 Thus $\PSL_3(q).2$ must embed in $E_7(q)$, as stated in Table \ref{t:othermaximals}.
 (In the supplementary materials we prove this by computer for $q=5$ to confirm, using the argument for $p\geq 7$ below to extend to all powers of $5$.)

 For $p\geq 7$, we cannot determine the answer when $q$ is an odd power of $p$, but we believe the answer is that there is a single class.
-We have checked this for $q=7,11,13,17$ using a computer (we include the case $q=17$ in the supplementary materials for the reader's benefit) but can see no way to prove it in general at the moment.
+We have checked this for $q=7,11,13,17$ using a computer (we include the case $q=17$ in the supplementary materials for the reader's benefit) but can see no way to prove it in general at the moment without using the full theory of algebraic groups and a direct construction following \cite{seitz1991} and \cite{liebeckseitz2004}, which we will pursue in another paper.
 We can say something though.
 Let $H=\PSL_3(q)$ and let $L=\PSL_3(p)$ be a subgroup of $H$.
-We have $H.2=\gen{H,L.2}$, and so $H.2$ lies in $G/Z(G)$ if and only if $L.2$ does.
-If $q$ is an even power of $p$, then $L.2\leq E_7(p).2\leq E_7(q)$, and so $H.2$ does lie inside $G/Z(G)$.
-If $q$ is an odd power of $p$, then the outer diagonal automorphism of $E_7(q)$ restricts to the outer diagonal automorphism of $E_7(p)$, so $L.2$ lies in $E_7(p)$ if and only if $H.2$ lies in $E_7(q)$.
+We have $H.2=\gen{H,L.2}$, and so $H.2$ lies in $G$ if and only if $L.2$ does.
+If $q$ is an even power of $p$ then $L.2\leq E_7(p).2\leq E_7(q)$, and so $H.2$ does lie inside $G$.
+If $q$ is an odd power of $p$ then the outer diagonal automorphism of $E_7(q)$ restricts to the outer diagonal automorphism of $E_7(p)$, so $L.2$ lies in $E_7(p)$ if and only if $H.2$ lies in $E_7(q)$.

 Thus there are definitely two classes of $\PSL_3(q)$ for $q$ an even power of $p$, and the answer is always the same for $q$ any odd power of a fixed prime $p$.